Health

 How I Use My Walking Pad

 A pair of comfortable sneakers will make a big difference, so I recommend investing in a good pair of walking shoes.
 While walking all day sounds appealing, it’s best to alternate between sitting, standing, and walking to avoid fatigue.
 When I first got my walking pad, I walked for maybe 90 minutes and ended up so sore.
 Start slow!
 It’s not a race.
-It might seem like a good idea to just keep going but trust me, it’s not.
+It might seem like a good idea to just keep going but it’s probably not.
+I walked for way too long my first day and was really sore.
+Start slow!

 There are a few ways to approach this.
 You could walk for an hour straight, or get in two 30 minute walks throughout the day.
 It’s important to take regular breaks to stretch, hydrate, and give your eyes a break from the screen.